ErfanAbedinpour/shop/README.md

 ## sessionBase authentication and authorization

 ### TODO
+- [ ] add start and brandName for product and fix in test files and show model in index files
 - [x] register and singin user and render template
 - [x] access to admin to create user and product
 - [x] design all entity and relation